CHAPTER FOUR (Draft)

 “Its wisdom on common political problems cannot be gainsaid.
 Like every major work of political science and social theory, this one must also be understood with its integrities in mind.
 Value lies not in the ability to quote selectively from The Federalist, a favorite ploy in both politics and law, but in coming to grips with writings that envisage and then explain how a new kind of nation, an uncertain experiment at best, could thrive on the American strand.
 In the success of the United States, now the oldest republic in the world, Publius continues to speak to the Twenty-first century, but his words offer more than confirmation.
 The reader will find a poignant series of cautionary tales in these pages.
 The many warnings about correct governance in The Federalist protect the rule of law and should be required reading for both ruler and ruled.”[vi]

-Readers are encouraged to investigate the issues reflected in the intense debate that led to ratification.
+Readers are encouraged to investigate the issues reflected in the debate that led to ratification.
 In the end, the outcome turned out not to be in question except in New York, where the State Constitutional Convention passed it by only three votes.
 But, the debates remain instructive and bear a strong similarity to many of those we find ourselves engaged in today.

 For our purposes here, I refer you to the manner in which the framers of the Constitution addressed several inevitable dangers to both fundamental freedoms and effective governance.